erichs/MethodFoundry/README.md

-## What is MatchFactory?
+## What is MethodFoundry?

-**MatchFactory handles unrecognized shell input, allowing you to teach an old shell new tricks!**
+**MethodFoundry handles unrecognized shell input, allowing you to teach an old shell new tricks!**

-Check out the [MatchFactory Project Page](http://erichs.github.com/MatchFactory/) for more info.
+Check out the [MethodFoundry Project Page](http://erichs.github.com/MethodFoundry/) for more info.